 From U.S. v.
-Jacques: (United States v.
-Jacques, 784 F. Supp.
-2d 48 (2011)
+Jacques:

 "In his declaration and at the hearing, Professor Hirsch explained that the primary cause of "coerced compliant" confessions are certain interrogation methods employed by law enforcement, including a widely used method known as the Reid technique....Beyond his own intuition, however, Professor Hirsch offered no basis for concluding that these tactics had any tendency necessarily to cause false, rather than true, confessions.